kubeflow/website/content/en/docs/distributions/gke/deploy/monitor-iap-setup.md

 Cloud IAP gives you the following benefits:

- * Users can log in in using their GCP accounts.
+ * Users can log in in using their Google Cloud accounts.
  * You benefit from Google's security expertise to protect your sensitive workloads.